The Virtual Quantum Device (VQD): A tool for detailed emulation of quantum computers: Error models

 By combining these approaches, we provide a tool with a sophisticated error model that is powerful but with a friendly user interface.
 This enables us to easily simulate and analyse various scenarios or quantum algorithms on virtual qubits, with accurate descriptions of the effects of noise and other error sources.
 It is important to note that our models do include some basic simplifications with respect to what occurs in real experiments; we have made each of our demonstration VQDs sufficiently complex to capture much of the uniqueness of each platform, but there are many respects in which they can be made more sophisticated by a user who is expert in the relevant system.
 In the following, we outline the simplifying assumptions that apply to our demonstration virtual devices.

-Firstly, each qubit in our simulation is defined in the rotating frame at a corresponding frequency, such that in the absence of any gate application or noise, the qubits simply undergo the identity operation.
+Firstly, { each operator acting on a qubit is subjected to the rotating-wave approximation implemented within its own rotating frame of reference; } thus, in the absence of any gate application or noise, the qubit simply undergoes the identity operation.
 Secondly, when the user provides the $T_2$ time, our default assumption is that any required Hahn-echo or dynamical decoupling is understood to be applied `in the background' to the passive qubits -- that is to say, such decompiling is not explicitly generated in the circuits produced by the VQD platform.
 Lastly, it is important to recognise that the QuEST family of tools is designed to represent only discrete events occurring to a series of qubits -- thus other tools must be used to, \eg model the continuous-time dynamics of an $n$-level system subject to given Hamiltonian pulse.
 (However, having understood the effect of that pulse within a pair of levels deemed to constitute a qubit, then the resulting unitary or non-unitary operation can certainly be described within a VQD.)

 A final remark is that the density matrices presented in this paper (\eg \Cref{fig:dist_best,fig:Bells}) are visualisations generated directly from the density matrix representation in the VQD tool and are not modified to account for any imperfections in experimental tomography.